cosmos/ibc-go/docs/migrations/v6-to-v7.md

 Light clients **must** handle all management of client and consensus states including the setting of updated client state and consensus state in the client store.

+The `Initialize` method is now expected to set the initial client state, consensus state and any client-specific metadata in the provided store upon client creation.

-The `CheckHeaderAndUpdateState` function has been split into 4 new functions:
+The `CheckHeaderAndUpdateState` method has been split into 4 new functions:

 - `VerifyClientMessage` verifies a `ClientMessage`.
 A `ClientMessage` could be a `Header`, `Misbehaviour`, or batch update.
 Calls to `CheckForMisbehaviour`, `UpdateState`, and `UpdateStateOnMisbehaviour` will assume that the content of the `ClientMessage` has been verified and can be trusted.
 An error should be returned if the `ClientMessage` fails to verify.